gionkunz/arrgh.js/README.md

   if(!Array.isArray(nodeList)) {
     // Trying to cast original node list or node list obtained from
-    // document (Arrrg!
+    // document (Arrgh!
 This is getting weird already) to array nodeList = Array.prototype.slice.call(nodeList);
   }